kadir001/PrayerTime/README.md

 # PrayerTime
-Prayertime based on Aladhan API
+Prayertime based on Aladhan API, so be cautious